ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 If the *quick installation using the cubuild.sh bash script* fails, please read the *step by step installation* procedure to point out the possible causes.

+#### Post installation
+The install procedure will ask your permission to add paths to the sytem *profile*.
+If this is accepted, you may need to execute
+> source /etc/profile
+before using cumbia
+If you installed the libraries either using a custom prefix or without modifying the system profile, you can set up an environment in bash by typing
+> source $install_prefix/bin/cusetenv.sh

+#### Testing
+> export TANGO_HOST=test-tango-host:PORT
+> cumbia read sys/tg_test/test/double_scalar  sys/tg_test/test/long_scalar

 ### Upgrading *cumbia*